NAUbackup/VmBackup/README.md

  - Backups can be run from multiple XenServer hosts and from multiple pools and all be written to a common area, if desired.
 That way, local as well as pooled SRs can be handled.
- - Backups can be run manually whenever desired, in addition to any scheduled backups.
+ - In addition to any scheduled cron backups, the VmBackup.py script can be run manually as desired.
+However, it is important to keep in mind that the backup process does use important DOM0 resourses so running a backup during heavy workloads should be avoided.
  - The SR where VDI is located requires sufficient free space to hold a complete snapshot of a VM.
 The temporary snapshots created during the backup process are deleted after the vm-export has completed.